radical-cybertools/radical.pilot/docs/source/installation.rst

 ..
 Many installation problems depends on an incompatible version of
 .. ``pip`` and ``setuptools``.

 ..
-Many recent systems, specifically in the academic community, install Python in
+Many recent systems, specifically in the academic commtasky, install Python in
 .. its incarnation as Anaconda Distribution.
 RADICAL-Pilot is not yet able to function in
 .. that environment.
 While support of Anaconda is planned in the near future, you
 .. will have to revert to a 'normal' Python distribution to use RADICAL-Pilot.